beakerbrowser/beaker-browser.gitbook.io/joining-the-social-network.md

 Now your visitors have a quick way to follow your site! \([Read more about the beaker.contacts API](apis/beaker.contacts.md).\)

-Your profile name, bio, and picture [can be changed using the drive properties](beginner/changing-a-drive-title-or-thumb.md).
+Your profile name, bio, and picture [can be changed using the "Drive Properties" dialog](beginner/changing-a-drive-title-or-thumbnail.md).
 The profile page won't update automatically, but we can add that!

 ![](.gitbook/assets/social-network-profile-2.png)